-If you use an out-of-network provider, regardless of the circumstances, you will most likely have to pay more - maybe much more than the usual deductible and coinsurance amounts.
+If you use an out-of-network provider, regardless of the circumstances, you'll most likely have to pay more - maybe much more than the usual in-network deductible and coinsurance amounts.

 Going to the Doctor

 Regularly seeing a PCP or family doctor leads to lower costs and better health.